81 Philosophy and Phenomenological Research 246 (2010)

 Date of Authorship for this Version

 Yaffe, Gideon, "Book Review: Comment on Stephen Darwall’s The Second-Person Standpoint: Morality, Respect and Accountability" (2010).
 Faculty Scholarship Series.
-Paper 3735.
+3735.